aptech/docs/docs/CR-vargetl.rst

 ----------------
 .. function:: vargetl(s)

-    :param s:
+    :param s: the name of the local symbol you wish to access
-    :type s: string containing the name of the local symbol you wish to access
+    :type s: string

-    :returns: y (*TODO*), contents of the variable whose name is in  s.
+    :returns: y (*any*), contents of the variable whose name is in *s*.

 Remarks
 -------

-This function searches the local symbol list for the symbol whose name is in s and returns the contents of the variable if it exists.
+This function searches the local symbol list for the symbol whose name is in *s* and returns the contents of the variable if it exists.
 If the symbol does not exist, the function will terminate with an Undefined symbol error message.